trap-representation/Chlore/index.md

   hlt
 ```

-When `addp` is evaluated, the item pushed by the construct `+random_struct.foo` must be at the top of the stack and the pointer to the allocated memory just underneath that.
+When `addp` is executed, the item pushed by the construct `+random_struct.foo` must be at the top of the stack and the pointer to the allocated memory just underneath that.

 `storei` stores in the storage region pointed to by the top of the stack the item present just underneath that.
-The number of bytes written to the memory is the value of the item pushed on the top of the stack after the evaluation of the construct `sizeof i`.
+The number of bytes written to the memory is the value of the item pushed on the top of the stack after the execution of the construct `sizeof i`.

 ```
 import "stdlib.chloreh"